Layr-Labs/eigenlayer-contracts/docs/core/EigenPod.md

 ### Repointing Withdrawan Credentials: BLS to Execution Changes and Deposits

-The precise method by which native restaking occurs.
+The precise method by which native restaking occurs is a user repointing their validator's withdrawal credentials.
 Once an EigenPod is created, a user can make deposits for new validators or switch the withdrawal credentials of their existing validators to their EigenPod address.
 This makes it so that all funds that are ever withdrawn from the beacon chain on behalf of their validators will be sent to their EigenPod.
 Since the EigenPod is a contract that runs code as part of the EigenLayer protocol, we engineer it in such a way that the funds that can/will flow through it are restaked on EigenLayer.

 Note that each EigenPod may have multiple validator instances pointed to it.